 Her legacy lives on

-06 inspires us to fight tirelessly to ensure that no other wolf suffers the same fate.
+06 inspires us to fight tirelessly for a future where no wolf suffers the same fate.

 A legend is born